srele96/sk-experiments/javascript/experiments/play-with-docker/README.md

 # Play with docker

+Services are named poorly `one` and `two` because i was trying to be _"fast"_ which I wasn't.
+Well, that's subjective whether I was fast or not.

+I had the help of all the AI bots of the world, ChatGPT and GitHub copilot and my own brain which I train trying various things.
+This was one of them.

 Create services and turn them into containers using docker and docker compose.

 Ignore all good practices for the sake of practicing and playing around with docker configuration.